Identifying Risk In BDCs - The Apollo Example

 |586 bps

-The 57.24% Debt/NAV ratio shows that an atypically low amount of leverage was used in Q1-17.
+The 57.24% debt/NAV ratio shows that an atypically low amount of leverage was used in Q1-17.
 Lower leverage is lower risk - so this is a good thing.
 But Apollo projects to have the ratio back around 75% before long.

 The problem showing up in this data is the high interest expense.
-For example, Ares (NASDAQ:ARCC) pays only in the mid to high 4s for its interest expense.
+For example, Ares (NASDAQ:ARCC) pays only in the mid-to-high 4s for its interest expense.
 TPG Specialty Lending frequently has quarterly expenses in the 3s.
 A company faces strong headwinds in its path to be a good BDC when the cost of debt is relatively high.

 The 23 point check-list summary:

-( 3) A BDC with a lower than sector average Portfolio Company Weighted Average Yield - AINV has an incomplete.
+(3) A BDC with a lower-than-sector average Portfolio Company Weighted Average Yield - AINV has an incomplete.
 It is headed in the right direction.

-( 5) Lower revenue volatility when comparing the quarterly TII numbers.
+(5) Lower revenue volatility when comparing the quarterly TII numbers.
 AINV is a fail due to its performance in Q2-16 and Q3-16.
-The last two quarter have been good.
+The last two quarters have been good.

 (10) BDCs with close to the same dividend coverage - or the "less than 93% dividend/NII ratio" BDCs - yield 8.77% compared to AINV's 9.58%.